Learn the Time to Learn: Replay Scheduling in Continual Learning: Experiments

-\paragraph{Efficiency of Replay Scheduling.} We illustrate the efficiency of replay scheduling with comparisons to several common replay-based CL baselines when only 1 sample/class is available for replay.
-We consider CL scenarios where the memory size is even smaller than the number of classes.
-To this end, we set the replay memory size for our method to $M=2$ for the 5-task datasets, such that only 2 samples can be selected for replay at all times.
-For the 10- and 20-task datasets which have 100 classes, we set $M=50$.
-We then compare against the memory efficient CL baselines A-GEM~\cite{chaudhry2018efficient} and ER-Ring~\cite{chaudhry2019tiny}, which have shown promising results with 1 sample per class for replay, as well as uniform memory selection as reference.
-We visualize the memory usage for our method and the baselines in Appendix \ref{app:additional_figures}.
-Table \ref{tab:efficiency_of_replay_scheduling_all_datasets} shows the ACC for each method across all datasets.
-Despite using significantly fewer samples for replay, MCTS performs better or on par with the best baselines on most datasets.
-These results indicate that replay scheduling is an important research direction in CL as storing 1 sample/class in the memory could be inefficient in settings with large number of tasks.
+\textbf{Efficiency of Replay Scheduling.} We illustrate the efficiency of replay scheduling in a setting where only 1 sample/class is available from the historical data for replay.
+We consider the scenario where the replay memory size is smaller than the number of classes.
+The replay memory size for MCTS is set to $M=2$ for the 5-task datasets, such that only 2 samples can be selected for replay from the seen tasks.
+For the larger CL datasets, we set $M=50$.
+We then compare against the memory efficient CL baselines A-GEM~\citep{chaudhry2018efficient} and ER-Ring~\citep{chaudhry2019tiny}, as well as uniform memory selection.
+We let these baselines increment their memory size, such that 1 sample/class is stored and used for replay.
+Table \ref{tab:efficiency_of_replay_scheduling_all_datasets} shows the performance between MCTS and the baselines, where we indicate with red, orange, and yellow highlight the 1st, 2nd, and 3rd-best performing method based on its mean value on the metric.
+Despite using significantly fewer samples for replay, the MCTS schedule performs mostly on par with the baselines and outperforms them on Permuted MNIST.
+In Appendix \ref{app:efficiency_of_replay_scheduling}, we show that MCTS is statistically indistinguishable than the baselines on most datasets according to statistical $t$-tests.
+These results indicate that replay scheduling is an important research direction in CL, since storing every seen class in the memory could be inefficient in settings with large number of tasks.

+\textbf{Additional Experiments.} We further demonstrate the benefits of replaying specific tasks in CL by i) showing that replay schedules found by MCTS can effectively reduce catastrophic forgetting with different replay samples from the scheduled tasks (see Appendix \ref{app:mcts_schedules_generalizing_to_new_seeds}), and ii) comparing the MCTS schedules against ETS combined with Heur-GD to assign higher proportions to hard tasks (see Appendix \ref{app:mcts_results_with_ets_combined_with_heuristic}).